tparchman/F22_BIOL792_coursepage/week1_unixI/unixI_primer.md

     $ mv test1.txt ../

+When you run the above actions, you may or may not see that the system will prompt you with questions asking if you are sure you want to overwrite already existing files with the same name.
+Think about this for a minute, we will cover options for customizing these operations to avoid such asks when useful.

 The current, or working directory, is simply indicated by `.`.
 So to move the file that you moved up one directory with the previous command back to the directory you are in

     $ mv ../test1.txt .